Ritavdas/Riverline_stuff/assignment_two/README.md

 4. **Open browser**: Navigate to `http://localhost:3000`
 5. **Begin testing**: Configure agents, create personalities, run simulations!

 The platform includes sample data to get you started immediately.
+The new modular architecture ensures reliable performance and easy maintenance.
 Explore the self-improvement system to see AI-powered optimization in action! 🚀

 ---